-- Asking you some questions about your symptoms and medical history.
+- Questions about your general health and medical history.

 - Speaking with your partner or someone close to you about your symptoms.

-- Completing some standard pen-and-paper tests to check your memory, language and problem-solving skills.
+- Completing some pen-and-paper tests to check your memory, language and problem-solving skills.

 If you are assessed for the possibility of having Alzheimer’s or another form of dementia, you can choose not to know the diagnosis.
 You can also choose who else can know about your diagnosis.